hknutsen/hknutsen/README.md

 - 🔭 I'm currently working on: enabling DevOps.
 - 🌱 I'm currently learning:
-  - Apache Spark
+  - Apache Spark and Databricks
-  - Databricks
-  - Python
-  - Jupyter
+  - Python and Jupyter
-  - Linux
-  - Ansible
+  - Linux and Ansible
-  - Docker
 - 💬 Ask me about:
-  - Git
-  - GitHub
+  - Git and GitHub
   - Microsoft Azure
-  - HashiCorp Terraform
+  - HashiCorp Terraform or Bicep
-  - Bicep
-  - Bash
-  - PowerShell
+  - Bash or PowerShell
 - 🚀 I want to learn:
-  - Kubernetes
+  - Docker and Kubernetes
-  - C#
-  - .NET
+  - C# and .NET
-  - JavaScript / TypeScript
+  - JavaScript / TypeScript and Node.js
-  - Node.js
 - ⚡ Fun fact: metal enthusiast 🤘